denten-books/plain-text/4-screen.md

 The metaphysics accompanying telegraph communication at the time were in fact often concerned with human erasure.
 Notions of material discreteness and continuity represented not mere physical attributes of encoding or electricity but higher-order cultural and even ethical categories.
-The underlying physical structure of communication seemed to affect the very notion of what it means to be human.
 Beneath the technical conversations about the advantages of discrete or continuous electrical signal lay a philosophic concern with the fundamental makeup of the universe itself.
 For Henri Bergson, one of the most prominent philosophers of the time, the "real whole of the universe" constituted an "indivisible continuity" [@bergson_creative_1944, 36].
 Science, technology, and other "artificial systems" in Bergson's thought impose discrete "partial views" on the whole.[^ln3-bergsonism] The partial views, for Bergson, resemble the operation of the cinematograph, which divides continuous motion into distinct frames.
 By running the frames through the projecting apparatus, we are thus able to "reconstitute the individuality of each particular movement."
 "Such is the contrivance of the cinematograph.
 And such is also that of our knowledge, " " Bergson wrote. " [@bergson_creative_1944, 332].
 In this way, the intellect continually separates the undifferentiated reality into discrete states of time and space [@bergson_creative_1944, 167-182; @russell_philosophy_1914, 4].
 But these states are virtually, not actually, discrete.
 The evolution of life proceeds "rather like a shell" which "bursts into fragments," which are themselves again shells [@bergson_creative_1944, 109].

 In Bergson's view of the universe, the brain and the central nervous system act as a kind of a "central telephonic exchange," which communicates between